ds3002/course/labs/lab1-cli.md

 But every file or folder can be referred to by its full path within the file structure.
-For example, my home directory in the Google Shell is `/home/nmagee`, so I can also cat things using their full path:
+For example, my home directory in the Google Shell is `/home/nmagee`, so I can also cat things using their "full path":

 ```
 cat /home/nmagee/.bashrc